 - ATMs / Cash Machines – Need cash?
 ATMs are available.
 All valid UK bank cards are accepted, as well as credit cards.
 Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
 You may also want to notify your bank of your travel plans.
 Locations: Landside and Airside in both terminals.

-- Currency Exchange – Moneycorp has exchange desks and ATMS located throughout both terminals.
+- Currency Exchange – Moneycorp has exchange desks and ATMs located throughout both terminals.
 Hours: open 24 hours.

-- Chapel / Prayer Room – The airport’s interfaith chapels offer quiet and peaceful places to pray or meditate in both terminals.
+Prayer – The airport’s interfaith chapels offer quiet and peaceful places to pray or meditate in both terminals.
 Scheduled services are held by Anglican, Roman Catholic and Free Church chaplains, and Buddhist services are held every Monday and on significant religious dates.
 Services usually last about 25 minutes.
 Locations: North Terminal, landside, 1st Floor, next to EasyJet customer services, before entrance to Hampton by Hilton • South Terminal, landside, 3rd Floor, near Caffè Nero.
 Hours: Open 24 hours.

 Rest & Relaxation